chrplr/PCBS/docs/resources.rst

 Remarks:

-- Under Windows, after having installed Git, you have access to ``git bash``, which provides a terminal with the bash shell and emulates many unix commands.
+- Under Windows, if you have installed `Git for Windows <https://git-scm.com/download/win>`__, you have access to ``Git bash`` which provides a terminal with the bash shell and emulates many Unix commands.

 - Under Windows 10, Microsoft has recently made available the “Windows Subsystem for Linux”, which provides a virtual Linux system running inside Windows.
 (See https://itsfoss.com/install-bash-on-windows/, and https://itsfoss.com/windows-linux-kernel-wsl-2/).